DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/drag.md

 });
 ```

-You can drag an element onto another element on the page with the [t.dragToElement](dragtoelement.md) method.
+You can use the [t.dragToElement](dragtoelement.md) method to drag an element onto another element on the page.

 ## Select Target Elements